 In Search of Wisdom by Joyce Meyer

-Life-Changing Truths in the Book of Proverbs Buy the Book • Library Catalog This is a notes pages complied of my personal thoughts from the book and quoted material.
-Effort has been made to give proper credit to the author.
-I received complimentary copy in exchange for an honest review. #Sponsored by FaithWords.
-Informal Summary In Search of Wisdom by Joyce Meyer is a commentary/guide on the 31 chapters in the book of Proverbs.
+Life-Changing Truths in the Book of Proverbs On Amazon: Hardcover • Paperback • Audio • Ebook Informal Summary In Search of Wisdom by Joyce Meyer is a commentary/guide on the 31 chapters in the book of Proverbs.
 Joyce shares personal examples and brings to light seven foundational principals repeated in Proverbs: wisdom, understanding, prudence, knowledge, discretion, discernment, and the fear of the Lord.
-Some links on this post are affiliate links, which are…
+Some links on this post are affiliate links, which are of no additional cost to you and help support this blog.
+Products/services are only linked if used personally and/or will add value to readers.
+Legal

 There’s another way